vincegellar/Simple-Radio-Node/README.md

 # Simple Radio Node

 ## About
-A simple NodeMCU based internet radio receiver dedicated to my family.
+A simple ESP8266 NodeMCU and VS1053 based internet radio receiver dedicated to my family.
 It is hardcoded to a single station.
 Just turn on and listen.

 ## Parts List
 - ESP8266 NodeMCU